Wise314/barnicle-ai-systems/identity-formation-detection/README.md

 ## Technical Approach

-**What It Measures:** Predictive signal in early training dynamics that correlates with final training requirements
+**What It Measures:** Predictive indicators in early training that correlate with final training requirements across architectures and datasets.

-**Why It Works:**
-- Low formation (0.2): Network hasn't figured out patterns → needs lots more training
-- High formation (0.99): Network already learned main patterns → just needs refinement

-**Evidence:** Pattern validated independently on:
-- Easy dataset (MNIST): 10 classes, 28×28 images
-- Hard dataset (CIFAR-10): 10 classes, 32×32 color images
-- **Result:** Identical correlation (r ≈ -0.78)

-**Universality Proven:** Method independent of task difficulty
+**Universality Proven:** Method validated independently on easy (MNIST) and complex (CIFAR-10) datasets with identical correlation (r ≈ -0.78), demonstrating task-independence.

 ---